cnsuhao/engine1/docs/Methodology/GastrointestinalMethodology.md

 Recommended Improvements
 ------------------------

-- More %Substances: By expanding the list of %substances %BioGears works with, the %Gastrointestinal model will inherently gain fidelity as mechanisms are constructed to properly handle new inputs.
+- More %Substances: By expanding the list of %substances used in the engine, the %Gastrointestinal model will inherently gain fidelity as mechanisms are constructed to properly handle new inputs.

 - Defecation: The %Gastrointestinal system should eventually be able to handle undigestible material and the fluid loss due to defecation.
 This